meta data for this page

 For picloram, a maximum concentration of 50 mg/kg has been specified for some pesticides.
 Relevant pesticides were introduced in Germany beginning in 2006.
 Picloram was added to Annex I with the Commission Directive 2008/69/EC 18) and the HCB impurity is still set to 50 mg/kg (FAO, 2012 19)).
 For 2020, the same amount as for previous years is assumed.

-The data on lindane sales were compared by the BVL with historical data from the GDR statistics and published since 2020 (see Table II).
+The data on lindane sales were compared by the BVL with historical data from the former GDR statistics and published since 2020 (see Table II).
 For the years after 1997 no data are available because the application of lindane was phased out in 1998.

 For lindane, a maximum concentration of 100 mg/kg was specified for the years 1990 through 1994.
 For the years after 1994 a lower concentration (50 mg/kg) was assumed which is based on compiled information of Bailey (2001)20) (cf. Table III).